evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidKzgInputsError.md

 title: "InvalidKzgInputsError"
 ---

-Represents an error that occurs when KZG inputs are invalid.
+Represents an EIP-4844 specific error that occurs when KZG inputs are invalid.

 Invalid inputs errors can occur due to:
 - Providing invalid KZG inputs that do not meet the expected criteria.